Bats Treatment

 - Exterior porch lights attract insects which attract bats — switch to yellow LEDs

-- Don't disturb a roost yourself — exclusion timing matters legally and biologically
+- Don't disturb a roost yourself — removal timing matters legally and biologically

 Frequently Asked Questions